 Do you offer your B2B customers a loyalty program?
 It’s likely your competitors do, too.
 It’s possible they even run sales promotions and bonus reward-earning opportunities at the same time you do, to siphon off some of your loyalty program activity.
 So how do you win this race?
 How do you deliver a competitive customer loyalty program that your channel partners prefer over the others?
-Focus on these four strategies:
+Focus on these strategies:

-A customer experience that consistently offers value.
+Provide a customer experience that consistently offers value.

 An effective, competitive customer loyalty program is rooted in the understanding that loyalty strategies are more difficult than customer acquisition strategies.
 Customer loyalty requires consistent, repeated successes.
 This is unlike a customer acquisition campaign, where the goal is a one-time customer action such as a conversion or a sale.